PSU-Security-Universe/sqlright/README.md

-# SQLRight: a general platform to test DBMS logical bugs
+# SQLRight: A General Platform to Test DBMS Logical Bugs

 <a href="https://huhong789.github.io/papers/liang:sqlright.pdf"><img src="Paper/paper.jpg" align="right" width="250"></a>

-## SQLRight Overview
+## Overview

 `SQLRight` combines the coverage-based guidance, validity-oriented mutations and oracles to detect logical bugs for DBMS systems. `SQLRight` first mutates existing queries cooperatively.
 It inserts a set of oracle-required statements, and applies our validity-oriented mutations to improve the validity rate.
 Then, it sends the query to the oracle to create functionally equivalent query counterparts. `SQLRight` feeds all generated queries to the DBMS, and collects the execution results and the coverage information.
 After that, `SQLRight` invokes the oracle to compare the results of different queries to identify logical bugs.
 At last, it inserts the coverage-improving queries into the queue for future mutations.